Interradical motion can push magnetosensing precision towards quantum limits

-\textit{Conclusion.}---We have shown that interradical modulations induced by molecular motion can push the angular precision in magnetic field sensing towards the quantum limit set by the quantum Cram\'{e}r-Rao bound.
-Remarkably, realistic system complexities, including exchange and dipolar couplings, random field relaxation noise, and increased hyperfine couplings, were found to augment this.
-This originates from restored singlet-triplet coherence, driven by Landau-Zener-St\"{u}ckelberg-Majorana transitions \cite{Ivakhenko2023_LZSM, drive22} that increase the chemical yield contrast and both classical/quantum Fisher information.
-While even harmonic modulations are effective, modulations identified through quantum control \cite{rwcont25, hore25, maeda25, martino24bang, cont24, drive22}, and combining harmonic components at $1$--$10\,$MHz with components resonant with hyperfine splittings, enable substantially greater precision.
+\textit{Conclusion.}---We show that interradical modulations induced by molecular motion can push the angular precision in magnetic field sensing towards the limit set by the quantum Cram\'{e}r-Rao bound, by increasing the metrological efficiency, quantified through the ratio $F_{\theta}/\mathcal{F_{\theta}}$, while simultaneously enhancing the absolute magnitudes of precision.
+Remarkably, realistic system complexities, including exchange and dipolar couplings, random field relaxation noise, and increased hyperfine couplings, were found to augment metrological efficiency.
+This originates from restored singlet-triplet coherence, driven by Landau-Zener-St\"{u}ckelberg-Majorana transitions \cite{Ivakhenko2023_LZSM, drive22, segal14} that increase the chemical yield contrast and both classical and quantum Fisher information magnitudes.
+While even harmonic modulations are effective, modulations identified through quantum control \cite{rwcont25, maeda25, martino24bang, cont24}, and combining harmonic components at $1$--$10\,$MHz with components resonant with hyperfine splittings, enable substantially greater precision.
 Such modulations, which may have emerged in cryptochromes over their $541$--$1000$ million years of evolution from DNA photolyases \cite{Bartolke2021_SecCry, mei15, Liedvogel2010_Cry, Cashmore1999_Cry}, reduce the untenable angular errors predicted for the static system (exceeding $100^{\circ}$) to within the biological functional window of degrees \cite{cai24, Hiscock2019_Navigating_Night, Schwarze2016_Compass_5degree, Akesson2001_Avian_Orientation}, and offer scope for engineering sub-degree improvements beyond what nature may have achieved.